om1621/MoviesAddict/README.md

 # MoviesAddict
-A Movie serch utilitity using React.js , MoviesDB API
+A movie search utilitity using React.js , MoviesDB API